Keyboard shortcuts

 The source code repository.
 Contains:

-• CLI binary (crates/cerebro/) — Scrapes data sources and generates markdown
+• Command-line tool binary at crates/cerebro/: Scrapes data sources and generates markdown

-• Shared types (crates/cerebro-core/) — Config, ProjectContext, Storage trait
+• Shared types at crates/cerebro-core/: Config, ProjectContext, Storage trait, collectors, queries

-• Documentation (docs/) — mdBook docs about the cerebro tool itself
+• Documentation at docs/: mdBook docs about the cerebro tool itself

 Your cortex